Public Health Requirements for Personal Service Settings

 - Intending to operate a new PSS

-- Expanding the services offered at your PSS
+- Expanding the services offered at a PSS

-- Reconstruct or renovate your existing PSS (beyond routine maintenance)
+- Reconstructing or renovating an existing PSS (beyond routine maintenance)

 It is prohibited to sell, offer for sale or provide at a PSS: